Is Your Home AC Compressor Bad?

 When in doubt, follow your ear.
 A noisy air conditioner is usually a good indication that something is wrong.
 A bad AC compressor sounds like a hard-start when the air conditioner is turned on.
 As it struggles to turn on, it will create a ticking, chattery sound.
 This is usually a clear indication that the electric relay switch is wearing out and needs to be replaced by a professional.

 A bad AC compressor can also sound like a rumbling or clicking noise when you turn on your air conditioner.
 This is a sign that you could be experiencing a different issue with your compressor.
 Typically that sound is associated with the compressor motor mounts failing.
 When this happens, the motor that pushes cool air into the compressor is loose and rattles around in your unit.
-A Garland AC repair specialist can easily fix the problem.
+A Plano AC repair specialist can easily fix the problem.

 Sign 3.
 Blowing Warm Air